Graduate Program Academic Programs

 Master of Science - Astronomy

 The M.Sc. (astronomy) program requires a thesis and 12 credits of coursework.
 The course selection is determined in consultation with the student's supervisor and/or the Graduate Advisor.
 One of PHYS 500, 501, 502, 504, 508, 516, 526 is required along with the Astro degree requirements.
+First year MSc students are also required to attend the weekly colloquia (captured in PHYS55A).

 See the full Astronomy Degree requirements for details.